 We believe it is useful to measure our performance using long-term returns, not on a short-term fair value basis.
 Fair value fluctuations in the short-term are not an accurate indication of long-term returns.
 In calculating Adjusted operating income, we make adjustments to our GAAP-basis results that are designed to provide a more consistent view of our financial results, which helps us better assess the performance of our business segments, both from period to period and over the longer term.
-The adjustments we make to present our Adjusted operating income results are consistent with the financial objectives of our investment activities and related hedging transactions and provide us with a view of expected investment returns and effectiveness of our risk management strategies that we believe is useful in managing and evaluating our investment-related activities.
+The adjustments we make to present our Adjusted operating income results are consistent with the financial objectives of our investment activities and related hedging transactions and provide us with a view of expected investment-related activities.
 Although we seek to mitigate the interest-rate risk inherent in our investment-related activities, our hedging and portfolio management activities do not eliminate risk.
 We believe that a relevant measure of performance should closely reflect the economic impact of our risk management activities.
 Thus, we amortize the impact of terminated derivatives, as well as gains and losses on asset sales and debt retirements, into Adjusted operating income.
 Although our interest-rate risk and asset/liability management processes ordinarily involve active management of derivatives as well as asset sales and debt retirements, we believe that Adjusted operating income, although it differs significantly from, and should not be used as a substitute for GAAP-basis results, is indicative of the longer-term time horizon inherent in our investment-related activities.